rg1990/cv-sudoku-solver/README.md

-# Sudoku Solver with Image Processing and Deep Learning
+# Sudoku Solver with Computer Vision and Deep Learning

 ## Introduction
-This is a Python project using image processing and deep learning to solve sudoku puzzles from natural images.
+This is a Python project using computer vision and deep learning to solve sudoku puzzles from natural images.
 The process is to take an image of a sudoku puzzle, extract the puzzle grid, identify and classify digits in each cell, solve the puzzle using a recursive backtracking algorithm, and finally display the solution back on the original image.
 [OpenCV](https://opencv.org/) was used for image processing, and [Keras](https://keras.io/) for the deep learning component.

 A number of sample sudoku images with varied lighting, angles, and backgrounds, are provided in `data/sudoku_images/`.
 Please try using your own images too!